grame-cncm/faustdoc/src/manual/compiler.md

 ### Vector Code Generation

-Modern C++ compilers are able to do autovectorization, that is to use SIMD instructions to speedup the code.
-These instructions can typically operate in parallel on short vectors of 4 or 8 simple precision floating point numbers, leading to a theoretical speedup of 4 or 8.
+Modern C++ compilers are able to do autovectorization, that is, to use SIMD instructions to speed up the code.
+These instructions can typically operate in parallel on short vectors of four or eight single-precision floating point numbers, leading to a theoretical speed-up of four or eight.

 Autovectorization of C/C++ programs is a difficult task.
 Current compilers are very sensitive to the way the code is arranged.
 In particular, complex loops can prevent autovectorization.
-The goal of the vector code generation is to rearrange the C++ code in a way that facilitates the autovectorization job of the C++ compiler.
-Instead of generating a single sample computation loop, it splits the computation into several simpler loops that communicates by vectors.
+The goal of vector code generation is to rearrange the C++ code in a way that facilitates the autovectorization job of the C++ compiler.
+Instead of generating a single sample-computation loop, it splits the computation into several simpler loops that communicate by vectors.

 The vector code generation is activated by passing the [`--vectorize` (or `-vec`)](../manual/options.md) option to the Faust compiler.
 Two additional options are available: `--vec-size <n>` controls the size of the vector (by default 32 samples) and `--loop-variant 0/1` gives some additional control on the loops: `--loop-variant 0` generates fixed-size sub-loops with a final sub-loop that processes the last samples, `--loop-variant 1` generates sub-loops of variable vector size.